dgruninger97/Project/docs/notebook.md

 |  Android/iOS Controller Support |     I was less sure on how to distinguish between the controllers for Android and iOS devices, so I just added that note.
 When the dev team goes to make the apps, they will know that both controllers will have to be different to adjust to the CM2WManagementPlatform      |
 | Android/iOS GUI Support  |   Similarly, the GUI implementations are different for Android and iOS devices, so I put annotations in so the developers of the system know that        |
 | OperationalManagement  |   This is here if CM2W every wants to change user permissions or define what users are able to do; this isn't spelled out by any driver but I thought it was good to include  |

+## Tactics Considered

+#### Usability
+	1. Supporting system initiative.
+Have both Android and iOS GUI & controller support means that users can access the CM2WManagementPlatform on both Android devices and
+	Apple devices

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose